 Power of Pain Foundation (POPF) provides community based support services that address needs of chronic pain patients with Neuropathy conditions such as RSD/CRPS, Post Cancer Pain, Fibromyalgia, Diabetic Neuropathy, and many more.
 Accordingly, beneficiaries include patients who are economically and socially affected by these invisible diseases.
 Whether you have Neuropathy pain or a caregiver, family member, or friend of someone diagnosed, we’ll help you face the challenges and life changes of chronic nerve pain, head on.

-Megan Manuel has been diagnosed with RSD,EDS, POTS, hypermobility syndrome, juvenile fibromyalgia, and peripheral neuropathy.
+This is for my daughter Megan Manuel.
+She has been diagnosed with RSD,EDS, POTS, hypermobility syndrome, juvenile fibromyalgia, and peripheral neuropathy.
 All of these together cause great pain in her body.
 All of this began for her in Sept 2008.
 It has taken nearly 5 years for her to be diagnosed.
 She is 15 years old.
 Megan has a chance to get a spinal cord stimulator, this may very well be the first and only chance to get some relief of her pain.
+She has seen many drs and we always leave hearing the same thing, there is nothing we can do, she is a mystery.

 - Hart brings Pain to Nascar